jewelsofthought/neshama/site/posts/qkab/talmud_sefirot.md

 1. They are fixed and exist in the Presence, Ein Sof, in all their measure and their glory.
 2. How they are arranged and hang down and innovate before us after the First Constraint, _Tzimtzum Aleph_, in the five Worlds: the Divine Template, Emanation, Creation, Foundation and Action - the Manifest Realm, Kingdom of Heaven – _Adam Kadmon_, _Atzilut_, _Beria_, _Yetzira_ and _Assiya_.

-The Upper Light that extends from His Will, also known as his Vigour, or Power - _Atzmut_ - “had filled the entire reality.”
+The Upper Light that extends from His Will, also known as his Vigour, or Power - _Atzmut_ - "had filled the entire reality."
 This refers to the entire reality relating to their existence in the Void, Ein Sof, before the Constraint occurred.
 The Upper Light filled them entirely, until they had no vacant place left where correction and perfection could be added whatsoever.

 [^3]: There was no vacant place לא היה שום מקום פנוי.
 It means that before the Worlds were created there was only the Void, _Ein Sof_.
-There was no “vacant space,” meaning a place of dearth that would qualify for corrections because the Supernal Light, _Ohr Elyon_, filled that place.
+There was no "vacant space," meaning a place of dearth that would qualify for corrections because the Supernal Light, _Ohr Elyon_, filled that place.
 It left no room for the lower Beings, the _Tachtonim_ [the ones below], to distinguish themselves and add something to His completeness.

 Because of the _Tzimtzum_ there came about a wanting and a vacant place for the corrections.
 However, do not be mistaken to think that this book speaks of a corporeal place.